wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

    ## Processing dependencies

-   Makes does not necessarily process all rules in the makefile as all dependencies may not need updating.
+   Makes does not necessarily process all rules in the Makefile as all dependencies may not need updating.
 Make rebuilds only target files which are missing or older than dependency files.
    It can do that because it keeps track of the last time files (normally object files) were updated.

    ???
 If you have a large program with many source and/or header files, when you change a file on which others depend, you must recompile all the dependent files.
-Without a makefile, this is a very time-consuming task.
+Without a Makefile, this is a very time-consuming task.